oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

 - Use Julia conventions where applicable and when they don't contradict our own rules above.
+- Unless really really necessary, don't add new dependencies.
+Every new dependency complicates the development workflow, in that we will need to stay compatible with this package.
 - If already existing types in OSCAR are almost what you need, consider improving them instead of writing your own.
 While it might be tempting to create a new polynomial ring type for the new application because some